jundalisay/superb/content/en/social/supersociology/precrisis-years.md

 {{< img src="/icons/tao.png" cap="There are only two forces in the universe.
 All perceivable forces, such as gravrity, electromagnetism, love & hatred, are versions or 'modes' of those two" alt="Yin Yang symbol" >}}

-In Taoism, this duality is called Yin and Yang.
-In Hinduism, it is called Shiva and Shakti.
-In Western Christian philosophy, this is roughly similar to God and the Devil*.
-This interaction between the two forces creates a recurring pattern while their existence is in force, just as the two forces of the Sun and outer space create a tug-of-war for the Earth manifesting as its orbital pattern.
-We will use the name Shiva-Shakti since its principles are better known, so that a gravitation that pulls the Earth to the sun is a 'Shakti-force', while the vastness of space is a 'Shiva-force'.
+- In Taoism, this duality is called Yin and Yang
+- In Hinduism, it is called Shiva and Shakti
+- In Western Christian philosophy, this is roughly similar to God and the Devil*

-> We make this absurd analogy just to associate the eastern idea to something familiar to the reader (who we assume is Christian since this article is in English).
+> *We make this absurd analogy just to associate the eastern idea to something familiar to the reader (who we assume is Christian since this article is in English).
 We do not need to make this analogy in the Chinese or Vietnamese versions.

+This interaction between the 2 forces creates a recurring pattern while their existence is in force, just as the 2 forces of the Sun and outer space create a tug-of-war for the Earth manifesting as its orbital pattern.
+We will use the name *Shiva-Shakti* since its principles are better known, so that a gravitation that pulls the Earth to the sun is a 'Shakti-force', while the vastness of space is a 'Shiva-force'.

 ## Social Cycles